YamilH/speaker2-back/README.md

 This project is the back-end part of a fullstasck project.

-The Java back-end most recent version is in this repository: https://github.com/YamilH/speaker2-back.
+The DOM Javascript clint-end most recent version is in this repository: https://github.com/YamilH/speaker-front.

 ## Back Project Structure